Is it career progression or your kids? A Friday night out or a hot cup of coffee? What gets you out of bed in the morning?

 In David Buttner's book, "Blue Zones," he identifies several areas of the world with peculiarly high numbers of centenarians.
 This includes Nuoro in Sardinia, Loma Loma in California, and Okinawa, Japan.

 In his 2009 TED talk, Buttner recounts his meetings with these Okinawans.
-He met a woman cradling her great-great-great-great granddaughter, and also a 100-year old fisherman.
-On asking what his ikigai is, the man replies catching fish to feed his family three times a week.
+He met a woman cradling her great-great-great-great granddaughter.
+He also hung out with a 100-year-old fisherman – on asking what his ikigai is, the man said catching fish to feed his family three times a week.

 Buettner identifies several aspects of each long-living community, including committing to something beyond yourself and having a sense of purpose.
 Retirement can be a difficult transition to make.
 But Okinawan residents with a strong ikigai (including a 102-year-old practicing karate teacher) don't experience a sense of loss or lack of direction when they retire – their purpose for life continues.